What Am I to You?: Second version

 The song was reworked before its inclusion on Feels Like Home.
 This version of the song is played at a slower tempo with a more full-band feel; the drums and particularly the electric guitar are more prominently featured, including a guitar solo instead of the electric piano solo on the original release.
 The song features The Band musicians Levon Helm on drums and Garth Hudson on the organ.
-It was released as the second single from Feels Like Home and reached #1 on the Billboard Adult Alternative Airplay chart.
+It was released as the second single from Feels Like Home and reached number one on the US Billboard Triple-A chart.

 Music video

-The single version of the song received a music video which can be found on the DVD included with the Deluxe Edition release of Feels Like Home.
+An accompanying music video for "What Am I to You?" was directed by Quinn Williams.
+It was released on the bonus DVD of the Feels Like Home deluxe edition.
 The video consists of footage of Jones and her bandmates performing the song on stage, along with some candid backstage clips.